henki-robotics/robotics_essentials_ros2/1-ros_2_introduction/README.md

 <img src="images/andino_robot.png" alt="Andino" width="200">

-Andino is a fully open-source, educational low-cost robot by [Ekumen](https://github.com/Ekumen-OS/andino).
+Andino is a fully open-source, educational low-cost robot developed by [Ekumen](https://github.com/Ekumen-OS/andino).
-It uses ROS 2 to implement its functionalities and has a simulated [Gazebo version](https://github.com/Ekumen-OS/andino_gz) of it available.
+It uses ROS 2 to implement its functionalities and has fully functional [Gazebo simulations](https://github.com/Ekumen-OS/andino_gz) of it available.

-## Launch Andino robot in Gazebo simulation
+## Launching the Andino robot in a Gazebo simulation

-If you didn't yet, follow the instruction in [Exercises 0 - Setup](/0-setup/README.md) to setup and launch Andino Gazebo simulation with RViz.
+If you didn't yet, follow the instructions in [Exercises 0 - Setup](/0-setup/README.md) to setup and launch an Andino Gazebo simulation with RViz.

 Here is a quick summary of all the required steps for launching the simulation: